derailed/ex_cut/README.md

 ## Motivation

   ExCut defines an annotation construct that wraps a regular function and enable it to be decorated with a cross-cutting concern.
-This provide a nice mechanism to inject reusable behavior without cluttering your code base.
+This provide a clean mechanism to inject reusable behavior without cluttering your code base.

 ## Documentation